Some wards/communes have nearly 30 schools, while others have only 2.

-After the merger, Ho Chi Minh City became the metropolis with the largest number of schools in the country with nearly 3,000 schools from kindergarten to high school located in the administrative area of 168 wards, communes, and special zones.
-Of which, there are localities with nearly 30 public schools; but there are communes and wards with less than 1/10 of the number of schools, and some levels even have no schools at all.
+After the merger, Ho Chi Minh City became the largest metropolis in the country in terms of school facilities, with nearly 3,000 schools from preschool to high school located within the administrative boundaries of 168 wards, communes, and special zones.
+Some localities have nearly 30 public schools; however, some wards and communes have fewer than one-tenth of that number, and some educational levels have no schools at all.

-For example, Long Hai commune (including Long Hai town, Phuoc Tinh and Phuoc Hung communes, formerly Long Dat district, Ba Ria-Vung Tau) is the locality with the most public schools in Ho Chi Minh City today, with 29 schools from kindergarten to junior high school (8 kindergartens, 14 primary schools and 7 junior high schools).
+For example, Long Hai commune (including Long Hai town, Phuoc Tinh and Phuoc Hung communes, formerly belonging to Long Dat district, Ba Ria-Vung Tau province) currently has the most public schools in Ho Chi Minh City, with 29 schools from kindergarten to junior high school (8 kindergartens, 14 primary schools and 7 junior high schools).

-Next is Nha Be commune (including Nha Be town, Phu Xuan commune, Phuoc Kien, Phuoc Loc, formerly belonging to Nha Be district, Ho Chi Minh City) with 25 schools including 9 kindergartens, 10 primary schools and 6 secondary schools.
+Next is Nha Be commune (including Nha Be town, Phu Xuan, Phuoc Kien, and Phuoc Loc communes, formerly part of Nha Be district, Ho Chi Minh City) with 25 schools, including 9 kindergartens, 10 primary schools, and 6 secondary schools.

-The principal welcomes first graders to the new school year.
-The difference in the number of schools between wards and communes in Ho Chi Minh City makes the regulations on appointing principals and vice principals difficult.
+The principal welcomes first-grade students to the new school year.
+The disparity in the number of schools between wards and communes in Ho Chi Minh City makes the regulations for appointing principals and vice-principals difficult.

 PHOTO: NHAT THINH

-Next is Vung Tau Ward (including Wards 1 to 5 and Thang Nhi and Thang Tam Wards of Vung Tau City, Ba Ria-Vung Tau in the past) with 24 schools, including 10 kindergartens, 8 primary schools and 6 secondary schools.
+Next is Vung Tau Ward (including Ward 1 to Ward 5 and Thang Nhi and Thang Tam wards of Vung Tau City, Ba Ria-Vung Tau province in the past) with 24 schools, including 10 kindergartens, 8 primary schools and 6 secondary schools.

-With a total of 21 schools, there are Ward Chanh Hung (including Ward Rach Ong, Ward Hung Phu, Ward 4 and part of Ward 5 of District 8, Ho Chi Minh City before) with 8 kindergartens, 8 primary schools, 5 secondary schools; An Lac commune (An Lac commune, An Lac A, Binh Tri Dong B of Binh Tan District, Ho Chi Minh City before) with 9 kindergartens, 8 primary schools, 4 secondary schools.
+Both Chanh Hung Ward (formerly Rach Ong Ward, Hung Phu Ward, Ward 4 and part of Ward 5 of District 8, Ho Chi Minh City) have a total of 21 schools with 8 kindergartens, 8 primary schools, and 5 secondary schools; An Lac Commune (formerly An Lac, An Lac A, and Binh Tri Dong B communes of Binh Tan District, Ho Chi Minh City) has 9 kindergartens, 8 primary schools, and 4 secondary schools.

-Among the wards/communes with 20 or more schools, there are also Cu Chi commune (including Tan Phu Trung, Tan Thong Hoi, Phuoc Vinh An communes, formerly belonging to Cu Chi district, Ho Chi Minh City); Dong Hung Thuan commune (including Tan Thoi Nhat, Tan Hung Thuan, Dong Hung Thuan communes, formerly belonging to District 12, Ho Chi Minh City)...
+Among the wards/communes with 20 or more schools are Cu Chi commune (including Tan Phu Trung, Tan Thong Hoi, and Phuoc Vinh An communes, formerly belonging to Cu Chi District, Ho Chi Minh City); Dong Hung Thuan commune (including Tan Thoi Nhat, Tan Hung Thuan, and Dong Hung Thuan communes, formerly belonging to District 12, Ho Chi Minh City)...

-Localities with less than 10 schools at the three levels of preschool, primary and secondary education are An Phu Dong commune (formerly District 12) with 9 schools; Go Vap ward (formerly Go Vap district), Saigon ward (formerly District 1), Khanh Hoi ward (formerly District 4), Phu Thuan ward (formerly District 7) with 6 schools; Binh Co ward (formerly Tan Uyen city, Binh Duong ) or Hoa Hiep commune, Con Dao special zone (formerly Ba Ria-Vung Tau) with 5 schools; Tan Son ward (formerly Tan Binh district) with 4 schools; Tay Thanh ward (formerly Tan Phu district) with 3 schools.
-The commune with the fewest schools in Ho Chi Minh City today is Thanh An (formerly Can Gio district), with only 2 schools including preschool and primary school.
+Localities with fewer than 10 schools across the three levels of education (preschool, primary, and secondary) include An Phu Dong commune (formerly District 12) with 9 schools; Go Vap ward (formerly Go Vap District), Saigon ward (formerly District 1), Khanh Hoi ward (formerly District 4), and Phu Thuan ward (formerly District 7) with 6 schools each; Binh Co ward (formerly Tan Uyen City, Binh Duong province) and Hoa Hiep commune, Con Dao special zone (formerly Ba Ria-Vung Tau province) with 5 schools each; Tan Son ward (formerly Tan Binh District) with 4 schools; and Tay Thanh ward (formerly Tan Phu District) with 3 schools.
+The commune with the fewest schools in Ho Chi Minh City currently is Thanh An (formerly Can Gio District), with only 2 schools: a preschool and a primary school.

 N MANY WARDS/COMMUNES DO NOT HAVE SECONDARY SCHOOLS

-If recorded at each level of education, many wards in Ho Chi Minh City have only 1 school at each level of preschool, primary school, and secondary school.
-For example, at preschool level, the wards/communes with 1 preschool are Thoi Hoa, Tay Thanh, and Thanh An.
+If we look at each educational level, many wards in Ho Chi Minh City only have one school at each level: preschool, primary, and secondary.
+For example, at the preschool level, the wards/communes with only one preschool are Thoi Hoa, Tay Thanh, and Thanh An.

-For secondary school level, the wards of Tan Son Hoa, Tan Binh, Tay Thanh, Go Vap, Cho Quan, Phu Lam, Tan Tao, An Phu, Bich Hoa, Lai Thieu, Thuan An, Binh Co, Hoa Loi, Long Son and the communes of Thuong Tan, An Long, Bau Bang, Binh Chau, Thanh An, Con Dao special zone, each place has only 1 secondary school.
+For the lower secondary level, the wards of Tan Son Hoa, Tan Binh, Tay Thanh, Go Vap, Cho Quan, Phu Lam, Tan Tao, An Phu, Bich Hoa, Lai Thieu, Thuan An, Binh Co, Hoa Loi, Long Son and the communes of Thuong Tan, An Long, Bau Bang, Binh Chau, Thanh An, and the Con Dao special zone each have only one lower secondary school.

-Meanwhile, Tan Son ward, Phu Thuan, Tay Nam; Thanh An commune, Phuoc Thanh, do not have secondary schools.
+Meanwhile, Tan Son, Phu Thuan, and Tay Nam wards; and Thanh An and Phuoc Thanh communes do not have secondary schools.

-Principal of Tran Hung Dao Primary School, Cau Ong Lanh Ward vs students
+The principal of Tran Hung Dao Primary School, Cau Ong Lanh Ward, and his students.

 Photo: Thuy Hang

-At the end of July, to help localities clearly understand the regulations when operating the two-level local government organization model for the education and training sector, the Ministry of Education and Training issued a specific guidance document.
+In late July, to ensure that localities fully understand the regulations for operating the two-tiered local government model in the field of education and training, the Ministry of Education and Training issued a specific guidance document.

-Thus, according to the above regulations, the authority to appoint, dismiss, transfer, and remove the heads and deputy heads of preschools, primary schools, secondary schools, and general education institutions with multiple levels of education, the highest of which is secondary school, is decided by the Chairman of the People's Committee at the commune level.
-However, from the reality of the scale of schools and classes according to the ward and commune areas in Ho Chi Minh City as reflected, there are many shortcomings.
-Many principals expressed how the appointment and transfer will be carried out when there are wards/communes with dozens of schools, qualified to carry out the assignment and appointment; but there are also wards/communes with insufficient number of schools at each level, even only one school.
+Thus, according to the above regulations, the authority to appoint, dismiss, transfer, and remove from office the head and deputy head of preschool, primary, secondary, and multi-level general education institutions with the highest level being secondary school rests with the Chairman of the People's Committee at the commune level.
+However, based on the actual scale of schools and classes in wards and communes in Ho Chi Minh City, as reflected in the reports, many shortcomings are evident.
+Many principals have expressed concerns about how appointments and transfers will be carried out when some wards/communes have dozens of schools, sufficient for assignment and appointment; while other wards/communes have insufficient schools at each level, or even only one school.

-However, the leaders of the Ho Chi Minh City Department of Education and Training said that assigning the responsibility of appointing principals and vice principals of kindergartens, primary schools, and secondary schools to the commune level would cause many problems.
-Currently, Ho Chi Minh City has 168 commune-level administrative units, of which 4 units have only one primary school, and 19 places have only one secondary school.
+However, leaders of the Ho Chi Minh City Department of Education and Training believe that assigning the responsibility of appointing principals and vice-principals of kindergartens, primary schools, and secondary schools to communes will create many problems.
+Currently, Ho Chi Minh City has 168 commune-level administrative units, with 4 units having only one primary school and 19 units having only one secondary school.

-The principal of a school in the inner city of Ho Chi Minh City commented that when there is no longer a Department of Education and Training, it is necessary to have the opinion of the education sector in assigning and appointing because the professional management agency will have an accurate assessment of the capacity and strengths of each individual for the appointed unit.
+The principal of a school in the inner city of Ho Chi Minh City expressed the opinion that, with the elimination of the Department of Education and Training, the assignment and appointment process should definitely involve input from the education sector because the specialized management agency will have an accurate assessment of each individual's abilities and strengths for the unit they are appointed to.

 Many wards/communes in Ho Chi Minh City do not have secondary schools.